oaksisfolks/dsa-lv-docs/wg-charters/red-rabbits.md

 ## Section 2.
 Peace Policing

 Red Rabbits are prohibited from "peace policing" or attempting to tamp down on militancy when engaged in marshaling or security roles.

+We will not work with organizations that make a habit of publicly exposing or informing on protesters, or otherwise aiding the state or far right actors to do harm to social justice activists.

+Any debates or criticisms concerning the tactics of activists or organizations in a coalition with the Lehigh Valley Red Rabbits will stay internal to the coalition.
+Red Rabbits members, and organizations who wish to benefit from our services, will avoid public or media denunciations of the tactics of coalition activists and organizations.